Alexisbol/ada-template-website/README.md

                                 label: "A share of ownership in a company",
                                 comment: "Correct!",
                                 isCorrect: true,
+                                next: {
+                                        text: "What does the federal reserve interest rate (fed rate) indicate?",
+                                        answers: [
+                                            {
+                                                label: "The interest rate on loans.",
+                                                comment: "That's exactly it!
+Good start!",
+                                                isCorrect: true,
                                                 next: null
                                             },
                                             {
+                                                label: "It is the rate at which money is entering the reserve.",
+                                                comment: "Ooh rough start... you will get other chances to impress me!",
+                                                isCorrect: true,
+                                                next: null
+                                            }
+                                        ]
+                                    }
+                            },
+                            {
-                                label: "A type of loan",
+                                label: "A type of loan.",
                                 comment: "Incorrect.
 A stock is ownership.",
                                 isCorrect: false,
+                                next: {
+                                        text: "What does the federal reserve interest rate (fed rate) indicate?",
+                                        answers: [
+                                            {
+                                                label: "The interest rate on loans.",
+                                                comment: "That's exactly it!
+Good start!",
+                                                isCorrect: true,
                                                 next: null
+                                            },
+                                            {
+                                                label: "It is the rate at which money is entering the reserve.",
+                                                comment: "Ooh rough start... you will get other chances to impress me!",
+                                                isCorrect: true,
+                                                next: null
                                             }
                                         ]
                                     }
+                            }
+                        ]
+                    }
                 },
                 {
-                    label: "No",
+                    label: "No...",
-                    comment: "Come back when you're ready.",
+                    comment: "Come back when you're ready...",
                     next: null
                 }
             ]